amirgabrieli/aqua-operator/docs/DeployOpenShiftOperator.md

     version: "5.3"
     requirements: true
   common:
-    imagePullSecret: "aqua-registry"        # Optional: If already created image pull secret then mention in here
+    imagePullSecret: "aqua-registry"        # Optional: If an image pull secret has already been created, mention it here
     dbDiskSize: 10
-    databaseSecret:                         # Optional: If already created database secret then mention in here
+    databaseSecret:                         # Optional: If a database secret has already been created, mention it here
       key: "db-password"
       name: "aqua-database-password"
   database: